jyellick/obc-docs/protocol-spec.md

-that are responsible for identifying an individual user (using any form of identification considered in the system, e.g., credit cards, id-cards), open an account for that user to be able to register, and issue the necessary credentials to successfully create transactions and deploy or invoke chain-codes successfully through Hyperledger.
+that are responsible for identifying an individual user (using any form of identification considered in the system, e.g., credit cards, id-cards), open an account for that user to be able to register, and issue the necessary credentials to successfully create transactions and deploy or invoke chain-codes successfully through Open Blockchain.

  * Peers, that are classified in validating peers, and non-validating peers.
    Validating peers (also known as validators), order and process (check validity, execute,